The 90% Cut That Doubled Revenue: How Brutal Focus Beats Busy

 LinkedIn outreach: 85% of all clients

 11 of her last 13 clients came from direct LinkedIn outreach.
-Not content, she posted.
-Not engaging with others’ posts.
-Direct messages with value-first positioning to qualified prospects.
+Not from content she posted.
+Not from engaging with others’ posts.
+From direct messages with value-first positioning to qualified prospects.

 Time invested: 8 hours weekly